naheim/paleoLabExercises/lab7b.md

 1. What are &alpha;, &beta;<sub>1</sub>, and &beta;<sub>2</sub>?
 2. Overall, do you think the New Scotland has high evenness or low evenness and why?
 3. Which level contributes most to total evenness?
-4. What does it mean for that level to contribute most to diversity?
+4. What does it mean for that level to contribute most to evenness?
 5. Add to your R script code that calculates &alpha;, &beta;<sub>1</sub>, and &beta;<sub>2</sub> for Simpson's D and plots these values as bar plot (as in published examples above).

+[//]: # (This syntax works like a comment, and won't appear in any output.)